carterfa/pollinatorDB/README.md

 # pollinatorDB
-Collection of data for a database of resources on pollinator conservation.
+App for querying database of resources on pollinator conservation.